devaneando/CoffeeMachine/README.md

 For simplicity and speed, I opted for a command-line interface, reading single characters as if they were button presses on a physical machine, based on your specifications.

+In the same way, normally I would validate things like max values using validations for the models, but, since I don't want to use any library, I validated them with Exceptions

+The unit tests were made with a custom class.

-Since this is a CLI application, there’s no need to return the actual `Coffee`, `Tea`, or `Chocolate` objects for display.
+Since this is a CLI application, there’s no need to return the actual `Coffee`, `autoTea`, or `Chocolate` objects for display.
 However, to meet the requirements, `CoffeeMachine::getDrink()` does return these objects, and it outputs confirmation to the console.